aragon/hack/docs/guides-agent-app.md

 If not, we recommend you take a quick look at the [installing aragonCLI](/docs/guides-faq.html#installing-aragoncli) section of our [troubleshooting guide](/docs/guides-faq.html#installing-aragonCLI).
 It should help diagnose and fix the problem 🧐.

-If that still doesn't fix things 😟, please reach out to us at the [#dev-help channel on the Aragon Chat](https://aragon.chat/channel/dev-help).
+If that still doesn't fix things 😟, please reach out to us in our Spectrum [App development channel](https://spectrum.chat/aragon/app-development).
 We're more than happy to help.

 Note that aragonCLI v5.4.0 was the first version to [include support](https://blog.aragon.one/aragon-agent-beta-release/) for Agent.